 Anti-human CD36 (MCA722, clone SMØ) is available Purified, Azide Free and conjugated to ALEXA FLUOR® 647 and FITC.
 The fluorescent versions are guaranteed for flow cytometry, while the purified versions are suitable for staining frozen sections.
 Clone SMØ is available in an Azide Free format which has been shown to work in blocking studies against oxidized low-density lipoproteins.

-To learn more about Toll-like receptors and their role in innate immunity visit our resource page.
+To learn more about Toll-like receptors and their role in innate immunity visit our TLR antibodies page.